shdnx/next-express/README.md

 This is the central function of Next-Express, meant to be used in conjunction with [`nextExpressPage()`](#default-export-nextexpresspagepagecomponent) from `next-express/page`.
 It generates an Express.js route handler function that serves dual purposes:

 1) Handles `GET` requests that accept `application/json` but not `text/html` (as expressed by the HTTP [`Accept` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept)) by obtaining the page data from `options.getProps()` and sending them back to the client as JSON.
 Such requests will be performed automatically by `nextExpressPage()` from `next-express/page` whenever the given page is navigated to, and its static `getInitialProps()` function is called by Next.js.
 The object returned by `options.getProps()` will be passed as `props` to the page component.

 2) Handles `GET` requests that accept `text/html` (as expressed by the HTTP [`Accept` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept)) by loading the props by calling `options.getProps()` and then rendering the Next.js page specified by `options.renderPath`.

 3) Any other requests are considered invalid and are responded to with a status code of [406 Not Acceptable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/406).

-In both valid scenarios, `options.getProps()` is allowed to throw (as in, reject the returned `Promise` with) a `nextExpress.InvalidRequestError` when the request is invalid.
+In both valid scenarios, `options.getProps()` is allowed to throw (as in, reject the returned `Promise` with) a [`nextExpress.InvalidRequestError`](#invalidrequesterror) when the request is invalid.
 The client will be sent an HTTP response with the status code given to the constructor (400 Bad Request by default).
 The body of the response depends on the accepted content type (as specified by the `Accept` request header):
  - If the client accepts `text/plain` or `text/html`, the response body will be the error message.
  - If the client accepts `text/json`, the response body will be the JSON object of the following shape:
     - `requestSuccess = false`
     - `errorMesssage : String`: the error message
  - Otherwise, the response body will be empty.

-Take care that the error message (but not the stack trace) given to `nextExpress.InvalidRequestError` will be exposed to the end user!
+Take care that the error message (but not the stack trace) given to [`nextExpress.InvalidRequestError`](#invalidrequesterror) will be exposed to the end user!
 Do not disclose any internal, or security-critical details in it.

-Note that for consistency, when no `InvalidRequestError` is thrown, the object returned by `options.getProps()` is modified by adding a property `requestSuccess` with the value `true`.
+Note that for consistency, when no [`nextExpress.InvalidRequestError`](#invalidrequesterror) is thrown, the object returned by `options.getProps()` is modified by adding a property `requestSuccess` with the value `true`.

 #### `pageRoute(expressRouter, options)`